-These are common questions asked by many of the 40,000 patients each year that opt for surgery to repair their torn rotator cuff.
-The answers to these queries contribute to a patient’s decision on whether to have surgery, but may also create a sense of urgency to jump into a procedure that may very well be unnecessary.
+Are you wondering, “Do I really need surgery for a torn rotator cuff?”
+This and others are common questions asked by many of the 40,000 patients each year that opt for surgery to repair their torn rotator cuff.
+The answers to these queries contribute to a patient’s decision on whether to have surgery but may also create a sense of urgency to jump into a procedure that may be unnecessary.

-As we have discussed in many articles before, there is a good amount of research showing that surgery is largely ineffective for many types of rotator cuff tears.
-And in larger tears of the rotator cuff, approximately 6 in 10 don’t heal properly, even with surgery.
+As we’ve discussed in many articles before, there’s a good amount of research showing that surgery is largely ineffective for many types of rotator cuff tears (1).
+And in larger tears of the rotator cuff, approximately 6 in 10 don’t heal properly, even with surgery (2).

 Many surgical patients never recover full range of motion following surgery.
-For patients over 60, shoulder surgery recovery is even more difficult, with 1 in 3 rotator cuff tears not healing in that age group.
+For patients over 60, shoulder surgery recovery is even more difficult, with 1 in 3 rotator cuff tears not healing in that age group (3).

 Using the data from the studies above, it is safe to say that a few rotator cuff tears will heal on their own without intervention and that surgery really isn’t that great of an option.

-For this reason, surgically sewing together a tear can be like sewing damaged tissue paper to damaged tissue paper, which is why we see very high retear rates after surgery.
+For this reason, surgically sewing together a tear can be like sewing damaged tissue paper to damaged tissue paper, which is why we see very high re-tear rates after surgery (7).
 And unless something is done to replace the lack of stem cells needed for healing, the tissue can’t repair itself with the same ability as when it was young.
-One recent study showed that the rotator cuff retear rates fell by half when stem cell injections were used after surgery.
+One recent study showed that the rotator cuff re-tear rates fell by half when stem cell injections were used after surgery (8).